 Use of Social Media

 With information technology, doctors, clinics, and research facilities can now reach out to patients with just a few strokes of the keyboard.
 Social media is so powerful hospitals and healthcare facilities use it to get in touch with patients.
 Additionally, the social network created through information technology makes it easy for health institutions to communicate with nurses, doctors and patients about any issues.
+Despite this ease of getting information, medical conferences are still necessary.

 Improved Patient Care

 Modern medical machines, treatment methods and medicines are products of the technological evolution.
 The wearable technology in healthcare is also doing its part in producing gadgets that monitor the vital functions of individuals that wear them.
 This includes real time blood pressure, heart rate, etc. All of these have important roles to play in the medical industry’s mission to save lives and improve patients’ chances for recuperation.
+These are some of the most important topics taken up in medtech conferences.

 Improved Patient Information System